 Envy is this in Fullmetal Alchemist.
 It resents the entire human race for their ability to live full lives despite their limitations, something that it is literally incapable of doing.

 Between insane Casca and her caretaker Farnese, Farnese feels resentment toward Casca because she often causes Guts trouble out of her current fear toward him.
 Despite this, Guts still goes out of his way for her and is, in fact, still deeply in love with Casca and is striving to find a cure for her insanity.
 However, Farnese has feelings for Guts, and although she knows that it is highly unlikely that he will ever reciprocate her affection, she at least wants his merit in the group as a witch in training.
-Guts does see Farnese as person of worth to his group... but beyond that, he doesn't see her as anymore than Casca's caregiver.
+Guts does see Farnese as person of worth to his group... but beyond that, he doesn't see her as anymore than a fellow comrade and Casca's caregiver.

 Young Sonia resents Princess Charlotte and the relationship that she has with Griffith as his fiance (and his Meal Ticket), seeing her as nothing more than a useless duck who has no real use beyond being the key to the throne of Midland, while Sonia sees herself as being a much more useful kite since she is gifted with clairvoyance and knows that Griffith is beyond this world.